 Why Join ARMS?

-ARMS is the professional society for specialists in the management and administration of research.
+ARMS is the professional society for research management professionals.
 Our members enjoy sharing experiences, and insights and developing specialised skills and knowledge.

 ARMS will help you to further your research management career and broaden your horizons.

 Already a member?
 We would love to hear how ARMS membership has helped you in your workplace.
 Please email email@example.com with your story and photo and we will feature you on this web page.

 Eighteen year ARMS member, Dr Campbell Thomson is the Director of Research Enterprise at The University of Western Australia.

 A former researcher at CSIRO, Campbell came to understand that senior researchers were increasingly being placed in management roles later in their careers.
 Realising this, he decided early on in his research career to take on a management role, giving himself a competitive advantage.

 His current role is responsible for all areas of research administration, including soliciting and accounting for research grants and contracts, technology transfer and commercialisation, research ethics and integrity, and HDR student training.

 What words would you use to best describe research management?
 "Ever-changing, broad ranging, never dull."

 What do you find most rewarding and most challenging about working in research management?
 "Being part of a good news story, and being able to genuinely share in researchers' success.
 Then you have the occasional researcher who finds it difficult to see how you can 'value add' what they do."